This post may contain affiliate links. For more information please read the disclosure.

 7. Writing skills – If you have flair for writing, then good content writing skills, editing, proofreading, doing research on topics.

-10. Value addition – Delivering more than the expectation of the client, multitasking, putting extra efforts to help client which is beyond the scope of your service agreement.
+10. Value addition – Delivering more than the expectation of the client, multitasking, putting extra efforts to help the

-Also, keep in mind there is an increasing competition inthe
+Also, keep in mind there is increasing competition in the

 - Cost of living in your city (minimum wages in your country).